JJPell/GoogleAdsScriptsStarter/README.md

-# GoogleAdsScriptsTypescriptStarterProject
+# GoogleAdsScriptsStarter
-A starter project for Google Ads Scripts using Typescript
+A starter(template, barebones, skeleton) project for Google Ads Scripts using Typescript